Ellen Bepp: Career

 Since 1980, Bepp's art and hand cut paperworks have been exhibited nationally.
 Her works have been shown in venues such as Oakland Museum of California, the Berkeley Art Center, the Euphrat Museum of Art, Meridian Gallery, Mission Cultural Center, Jamaica Art Center of New York, SOMArts Cultural Center, Joyce Gordon Gallery, Manetti Shrem Museum of Art, and Root Division Gallery, among others.

-In April of 2018 Bepp got together with five San Francisco Bay Area artists, including Bepp, Shari Arai DeBoer, Reiko Fujii, Kathy Fujii-Oka and Na Omi Judy Shintani.
+In April 2018 Bepp got together with five San Francisco Bay Area artists, including Bepp, Shari Arai DeBoer, Reiko Fujii, Kathy Fujii-Oka and Na Omi Judy Shintani.
 This group had come together as they had the common history of having family members that were unjustly imprisoned in Japanese internment camps during WWII.
 These artists, who called themselves the Sansei Granddaughters, all had come together to honor their ancestors who had experienced injustice in the American concentration camps during WWII.
 The Sansei Granddaughters talk about and represent the soldiers who had fallen victim to the Japanese internment camps of WWII through art.
 They spread awareness of what happened and try to tell stories through their art.
 The Sansei Granddaughters try to raise awareness of the tragedies of war and the pain that comes with it.